At Stax, social responsibility is woven into our every day.

 Social Ventures in the Stax DevCorp Portfolio

-- Edco is putting a development office in the back pocket of every student and volunteer fundraiser, team, club and school, and creating an important and fun educational experience for students.
+Edco is putting a development office in the back pocket of every student and volunteer fundraiser, team, club, and school — creating an important and fun educational experience for students.
 “Ask smart, and ye shall receive.” – Edco

 Insights Published on Issues of National Interest

-- Insights to Scale E-Reader Technology in K-12 Education – A national study of e-reader implementation in schools along with best practices from focused on-the-ground experience — invaluable to any executive given the role of education in communicating with employees, customers and investors.
+Insights to Scale E-Reader Technology in K-12 Education – A national study of e-reader implementation in schools along with best practices from focused on-the-ground experience — invaluable to any executive in communicating with employees, customers, and investors.

-- Coming soon – Alternative Revenue Generation for Non-Profits – Ideas for non-profit executives and board members to think about and utilize in their efforts to maintain and grow financial sustainability.
+Alternative Revenue Generation for Non-Profits – Ideas for non-profit executives and board members to utilize in their efforts to maintain and grow financial sustainability.